PriNova/codysearch/src/features/node-editor/node-editor.md

 ### State Persistence:

 * Serialize the entire state of the node editor (node positions, connections, frame data, etc.) to a JSON file within a specified workspace folder
-* Integrate with Git for source control, allowing users to commit and track changes to the node editor state

 ### Performance Optimizations: